Aaron Hernandez murder conviction expected to be vacated by 'quirky' rule

 (CNN)Aaron Hernandez's murder conviction is expected to be dismissed posthumously because of a legal rule called "abatement."

-That means, legally speaking, Aaron Hernandez would have died an innocent man.
+That would mean, legally speaking, Aaron Hernandez died an innocent man.

 Hernandez hanged himself in his prison cell and was found dead early Wednesday morning, the Massachusetts Department of Correction said.
 Hernandez had been serving a sentence of life in prison without parole after being convicted of the June 2013 murder of Odin Lloyd.